-The particle density (Fig. 6) is computed as the number of particles per square kilometre, averaged over the third year of particle age.
+The MP density (Fig. 6) is computed as the number of particles per square kilometre, averaged over the third year of particle age.
 Note that the absolute value of the concentration is not particularly meaningful, since it is simply proportional to the number of particles released.

-To analyse the particle path, the ocean is discretised into cells of $1/4^{\circ}$ longitude x $1/8^{\circ}$ latitude resolution, and for each cell the fraction of particles that has visited at least once the cell is computed (Fig. 7).
+To analyse the path of the MP, the ocean is discretised into cells of $1/4^{\circ}$ x $1/8^{\circ}$ resolution and the fraction of particles having travelled at least once by a cell is computed (Fig. 7).

-To study the temporal dynamics of the particles, the region is divided into six zones (Fig. 5): North Sea, Skagerrak and Kattegat, Baltic Sea, Norwegian Coast, Arctic Ocean and Atlantic Ocean, and the evolution of the distribution of the particles in those zones is computed (Fig. 8).
+Finally, to study the temporal dynamics of the particles, the region is divided into five zones (Fig. 5): North Sea, Skagerrak and Kattegat, Norwegian Coast, Arctic Ocean and Atlantic Ocean, and the evolution of the distribution of MP in those zones is computed (Fig. 8).
 The time axis represent the particle age in years.